TrustedComputingGroup/markdown/sample/sample2.md

 # Introduction

-Published specification, with no list of tables, and some figures.
+Published specification with a list of figures.

 ## Details